 Some systems can get quite extensive in their reporting.
 Breadcrumb, for example, offers sales data specific to each individual bartender or server.

 Some systems can also provide the cost of goods sold on every product, though this is rare.
 However, it can be a huge pain to manually enter in the cost of each product into a POS system.
-In order to determine your individual costs, you’ll usually have to do the math yourself or look to operations software to help you track it.
+In order to determine your individual costs, you’ll usually have to do the math yourself or look to bar inventory software to help you track it.

 Most commonly, PMIX reports are run for either weekly or monthly time periods.
 But this frequency can vary depending on the size and nature of your bar and its program.